 So, who were those holy Welshmen?

-One of the delights of travelling around Wales is encountering fascinating place-names.
-They may resist a smooth roll around the tongue at first, but with just a modicum of linguistic nous you can discover whole stories within them, like peeling open the wrappers of history’s goodies.
+One of the delights of travelling around Wales is encountering fascinating place names.
+They may resist a smooth roll around the tongue at first, but with just a modicum of linguistics, you can discover whole stories within them, like peeling open the wrappers of history’s goodies.

 Llan–this–and–that is everywhere, the most common place-name type, and springs from Welsh for a religious enclosure or church building, maybe taking you back to the origins of the settlement.
 Add a saint—say, Dewi (David), Illtud or Padarn—and you have Llandewi, Llanilltud, Llanbadarn.

 One writer has counted above 800 saints of Welsh origin known to this day, and about 600 associated feast days.
 That’s somewhat short of the 20,000 saints allegedly buried on Bardsey Island, centuries-old haven for pilgrims off the Lleyn peninsula.
 But it’s plenty to occupy the imagination.
 Who were all these holy people?

 The key lies in the dramatic Age of Saints.
 There’s a popular view that Christianity, introduced to Britain during the Roman era, hurriedly left again with the legions early in the 5th century; that the Dark Ages cast a heathen shroud over all until St. Columba brought the Gospel from Ireland to the Scottish island of Iona in 563, and St. Augustine popped over to Canterbury from Rome in 597 to reconvert the pagans of southern England.
 Do you hear folks of Celtic stock spluttering?

 This, then, was the Age of Saints.
 And by “saint” we don’t mean the canonized variety—that wasn’t their way—but the prominent holy men and women who lived by and spread The Word in post-Roman Britain.
 They also brought a sea change.